Eating Concerns Program

 About the Eating Concerns Treatment Team

 The Eating Concerns Treatment Team (ECTT) offers specialized services for individuals with eating and body image issues.
-ASU utilizes a multidisciplinary approach to treatment in order to most effectively address the dietary, medical, and emotional/psychological aspects of an eating concern.
+AppState utilizes a multidisciplinary approach to treatment in order to most effectively address the dietary, medical, and emotional/psychological aspects of an eating concern.

 - Assessment of eating concerns